-Knee-deep dining: Oyster safari off the coast of Denmark
+Feasting on Limfjorden oysters in knee-deep waters of Denmark

-(CNN)Wearing army green waders and carrying an underwater viewer that looks like an orange traffic cone, we are three feet deep in the cold waters of Limfjorden, hunting for oyster gold.
+(CNN)Wearing army green waders and carrying an underwater viewer that looks like an orange traffic cone, we are 3 feet deep in the cold waters of Limfjorden, hunting for oyster gold.

 The transparent bottom of the viewer reveals a seabed generously scattered with the fabled European flat oysters, which we scoop up with steel nets.